 Syl Apps ranks as one of the greatest captains in Toronto Maple Leaf history.
 A team captain from 1940 through 1943 and again from 1945 until his retirement in 1948, Apps was the star of the 1940s dynasty that captured 3 Stanley Cups with him at the helm.

-Apps was an artistic a player as have ever played in the National Hockey League.
+Apps was an artistic a player as has ever played in the National Hockey League.
 They called him the “Nijinsky of the Ice,” comparing his graceful skating abilities to the happy feet of the great Russian ballet dancer Naslav Nijinsky.
 Equally as impressive were his puck skills – he had one of the most accurate shots and loved to set up his teammates – particularly Harvey “Busher” Jackson and Gordie Drillon.
 He could do tricks with the puck as he stickhandled down ice unlike almost any player of any era.
 Comparisons to modern day superstar Joe Sakic are not without merit.
 Several of the few old timers who are still with us insist Syl was the greatest player they had ever seen.

 Born in Paris, Ontario where his father ran a drug store, Apps was the typical “All Canadian” boy.
 Not only was he a hockey hero, but an exceptional athlete all around.
 Apps captained the McMaster University football team to an inter-collegiate title in 1936.
 A two-time Canadian pole vault champion, Apps was the British Empire champion in 1934 and placed sixth at the Berlin Olympics in 1936.